jahjam/VEsearch/README.md

 I could have added some sort of bookmarking feature to this app (using local storage), however, I felt the minimalist design would have been compromised and instead decided to use local storage on a future project.
 I feel this is an important part of designing web apps, as over-designing can make an app feel clunky or look messy.
 I prefer to stick to a clean style.

+The most important thing I learned from this specific project is the importance of file management, and having a project architecture before going beginning.
+This will help not only keep the file organisation tidy but also keep the code readable and easier to debug.

 For the time being I've included a 'config-example.js' file in this repository which simply needs renaming to 'config.js' in which one can add their own key if they wish to use this app.